Extracting Recurring Vulnerabilities from Black-Box LLM-Generated Software: End-to-End Attack Demonstration Using FSTab (Case Study)

-\paragraph{Step 3: Prioritize and validate predicted issues.} Given Table~\ref{tab:fstab_case_query}, we prioritize (i) vulnerabilities reachable from the UI surface (search/auth), (ii) high-impact classes (auth bypass and DoS), and (iii) those consistent with the observed backend stack (Node/Mongo).
+\paragraph{Case-specific prioritization} Following the main-paper FSTab workflow, we prioritize (i) vulnerabilities reachable from the UI surface (search/auth), (ii) high-impact classes (auth bypass and DoS), and (iii) those consistent with the observed backend stack (Node/Mongo).
 The overall workflow is illustrated in the mapping-to-attack flow artifact.